sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 ## Alternative Machine Learning Technique: Logistic Regression

-I consider a model above 70% accuracy to be a decent classifier.
+Model accuracy above 70% accuracy is considered to be a decent classifier.
 For this particular study where the model is trained with a limited amount of observations, there is a case that 73% accuracy is excellent.
 The data scientist can always reconfigure the model architecture, since building a solid neural network stems from iterations of trial and error based off of intuition and experience.

 However, I recently coded logistic regression from stratch in R. Knowing logistic regression is a binary classifier and considering the purpose of this post is an introduction to machine learning, I built a logistic regression model with the same features from the heart disease dataset.
 Spoiler: logistic regression yields greater error out accuracy than my neural network model.